 Avenues for Financing

-When it comes to teaching online, you can sell your courses on digital platforms that will take a portion of your revenue as commission.
+When it comes to teaching or online course creation, you can sell your courses on digital platforms that will take a portion of your revenue as commission.
 And if you choose a forum that offers an established student base, it may ask for a fee alongside the commission on sales.

 For any of these routes, you need to pay a sum of money or give out a part of your profit.
 But there is one way to teach online that will only bring you money and not take any away.
 That is getting hired by a university or college to conduct an online course.